Sires past and present

 Campaspe Bounce (Moorlands Tomie x Cullens Kiara)

 Bounce was an exceptional dog by Moorlands Tomie, with 19 crosses of Yulong Russ.
 An extremely natural worker, he was capable of doing nearly any job with sheep or cattle on a 5,000 acre property when he was ten months old, and would handle big mobs of sheep on his own at that age.
 At nine or ten months old he would cast at least half a kilometre, wide and deep, and work the sheep back to me without any commanding.

 He was a natural, big casting and pulling dog with strong force, and good distance on a mob.
 Very keen, and a bit of a handful at times.
 He lacked a touch of the right sort of eye to be a top dog on a few wild sheep, but even without eye would still usually handle them with cover and balance and brains.

-Ring is almost the spitting image of his sire, Bounce, in type, temperament, and work.
+Ring was almost the spitting image of his sire, Bounce, in type, temperament, and work.
 A big, strong, upstanding worker.
 Could do with a bit more ‘tact’ in touchy situations, just wants to get on with the job, but an extremely brainy dog like his sire, natural driving natural heading natural pulling dog with plenty of footwork and cover and force.

 A good leggy type, strong head, with very good stamina.
 Calm and keen.
 Very loyal, biddable and friendly, was always at my side, a dog I had a lot of time for.

 Out of Campaspe Chloe, both his parents are by Moorlands Tomie.
-He is linebred to Tomie 2:2 (grandfather on both sides) and so is more closely bred than Bounce.
+He was linebred to Tomie 2:2 (grandfather on both sides) and so was more closely bred than Bounce.